Frequently Asked Questions

 "The CAS Honors Committee has asked me to revise my proposal.
 What can I do to increase the likelihood of getting my revision accepted?"

-Given that the Committee has to address a large number of proposals in a short time, the Committee's comments and suggestions can be terse.
-The Committee is typically unable to elaborate on these comments.
+Given that the Committee has to address a large number of proposals in a short time, the Committee's comments and suggestions are often concisely worded.
 It is best for the student to approach his or her thesis supervisor as quickly as possible in order to go over the Committee's comments.
-Even if the student or his or her supervisor does not agree with (all of) the Committee's comments, it is best to address its comments as comprehensibly as possible.
-The Committee will often look at the effort that seems to have gone into the revision in addressing all of its concerns, apart from the substantive changes that were made.
+Even if the student or his or her supervisor does not agree with (all of) the Committee's comments, it is best to address each of the comments as comprehensively as possible.
+The Committee will often look at the effort that seems to have gone into the revision in addressing all of its concerns, in addition to the substantive changes that were made.
 Students are also advised to ask their thesis supervisor, in the thesis supervisor's email that is to accompany the revision, to comment in detail on the changes that have been made in the revision.

 "Is it possible to pursue an Honor's thesis in the Independently Designed Major or Minor (IDM) in CAS?"